An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

 Eventually, for an integer $n$, we define the $\infty$-category $\Sigma^n X$, called the \textit{$n$-suspension of $X$}, as the $n$-times iterated suspension of $X$. \end{definition}

 Next, we define the notion of polygraphs, first introduced under the name ``computads'' by R.~Street in \cite{street1976limits} for $2$-categories, with the general notion being hinted at in \cite{street1987algebra}.
-As far as we know the first formal introduction of polygraphs in the literature is in \cite{power1991n} and independently in \cite{burroni1993higher}, where the name ``polygraphs'' was introduced.
+As far as we know, the first formal introduction of polygraphs in the literature is in \cite{power1991n} and independently in \cite{burroni1993higher}, where the name ``polygraphs'' was introduced.
 Here we will exploit that the category of polygraphs identifies with a (non-full) subcategory of $\icat$ to give a shorter definition.
 We refer to the references above for a more complete introduction.

 \begin{definition} $ $ \begin{itemize} \item We say that an $\infty$-category $X$ is a polygraph if it can be constructed from the empty $\infty$-category by freely adding arrows with specified source and target.
-That is if $X$ can be obtained as a transfinite composition $\emptyset = X_0 \to X_1 \to \dots \to X_i \to \colim X_i = X$ where for each $i$, the map $X_i \to X_{i+1}$ is a pushout of $Y \times \partial \Db_n \to Y \times \Db_{n+1}$. \item An arrow of a polygraph is said to be a \emph{generator} if it is one of the arrows that has been freely added at some stage. \item A morphism of $\infty$-categories between two polygraphs is said to be a \emph{morphism of polygraphs} or a \emph{polygraphic} morphism if it sends each generator to a generator. \item An \emph{$n$-polygraph} is a polygraph whose generators are all of dimension $\leqslant n$. \end{itemize}
+That is, $X$ can be obtained as a transfinite composition $\emptyset = X_0 \to X_1 \to \dots \to X_i \to \colim X_i = X$, where for each $i$, the map $X_i \to X_{i+1}$ is a pushout of $\coprod_S \partial \Db_n \to \coprod_S \Db_{n+1}$. \item An arrow of a polygraph is said to be a \emph{generator} if it is one of the arrows that has been freely added at some stage. \item A morphism of $\infty$-categories between two polygraphs is said to be a \emph{morphism of polygraphs} or a \emph{polygraphic} morphism if it sends each generator to a generator. \item An \emph{$n$-polygraph} is a polygraph whose generators are all of dimension less than or equal to $n$. \end{itemize} \end{definition}